dob-ie/data-acquisition-service/README.md

 The quick and easy way to start compiling, running and coding FuhSen is to use "activator ui".
 However, you can also set up your favorits Java IDE (Eclipse or IntellJ Idea). https://www.playframework.com/documentation/2.4.x/IDE

-### Install and Build
+## Install and Build
-Fuhsen can be installed from the source code on Github or from the Docker image in the [Lidakra repository](https://hub.docker.com/r/lidakra/)
+The service can be installed from the source code on Github or from the Docker image in the [Lidakra repository](https://hub.docker.com/r/lidakra/)

 ### Install and build from the source code
 To obtain the latest version of the project please clone the github repository